Film personalities welcome govt's decision to repeal farm laws, hail farmers for their perseverance | Politics

 - India

-Prime Minister Narendra Modi-led's central government's decision to repeal the three farm laws was welcomed by various cine personalities including actors Sonu Sood, Urmila Matondkar, Taapsee Pannu, and Richa Chadha.
+Prime Minister Narendra Modi-led central government's decision to repeal the three farm laws on Friday was welcomed by various cine personalities including actors Urmila Matondkar, Taapsee Pannu and Diljit Dosanjh as they hailed the farmers, who have been protesting for over a year, for their grit and perseverance.

 Enacted in September last year, the three farm laws have been projected by the central government as major reforms in the agriculture sector that will remove the middlemen and allow farmers to sell anywhere in the country.